 Another benefit of co-digestion is the possibility for WWTP ADs with excess capacity to absorb some of the organic waste that needs to be diverted from landfills under SB 1383.
-Based on initial calculations from Greg Kester of the California Association of Sanitation Agencies, WWTP ADs in California have enough excess capacity to accept around 75% of California’s food waste.
+Based on initial calculations from Greg Kester of the California Association of Sanitation Agencies (CASA), WWTP ADs in California have enough excess capacity to accept around 75% of California’s food waste.
 If WWTPs are able to take advantage of some of this excess capacity, fewer new waste processing facilities would need to be built.
 Additionally, it should be easier for WWTPs than it would be for a greenfield site to get the necessary permitting because of the permits that WWTPs already have in place.

 Despite the huge potential of co-digestion, this practice poses a serious problem for AD operators that are interested in creating transportation fuel to take advantage of RINs.
 In the eyes of the RFS, adding food waste to sludge changes the feedstock type of the entire batch, demoting the RIN classification from D3 to D5 and resulting in a significant drop in value for the biogas.
 This is a huge disincentive for WWTP operators to co-digest.
 The EPA needs to update the RFS so that co-digestion is not penalized.
 One idea for changing the RFS would be to allow AD facilities to reap the D3 RIN credits from the portion of the feedstock that is human or animal waste and D5 RIN credits from the portion of the feedstock that is food waste.